 - Any organisation which "strives" or "prides" itself, this is the "LIVE.
 LAUGH.
 LOVE" of copy in my eyes and it should be outlawed 😂.

 This is all of course, very idealistic.
-But as I said before, there are power in numbers, the more of us who make a stand and enforce these things, the better and easier I expect it to be in the future.
+But as I said before, there is power in numbers, the more of us who make a stand and enforce these things, the better and easier I expect it to be in the future.

 I'll continue this with a focus on the next steps, which are dealing with recruiters and what you might want to do, and things to watch out for in a telephone, or face-to-face interview.